Dave Sim: Views on women

 In 2001, Sim published another essay, "Tangent", in Cerebus #265 (April 2001).
 In it, Sim furthered the themes from "Reads", describing the tangent he contends western society has taken due to the widespread acceptance and proliferation of feminism, beginning in 1970.
 The Comics Journal posted the full essay on its website, although a short introduction by staff distanced the Journal from the ideas therein, calling them "nutty and loathsome".
 The following issue included a rebuttal to the first "Tangent" by "Ruthie Penmark".
 Several years later, in issue #263, the Journal devoted a section to discussion of Cerebus.
 It reprinted a 2001 essay by R. S. Stephen—"Masculinity's Last Hope, or Creepily Paranoid Misogynist?: An Open Letter to Dave Sim"—addressing the "Tangent" controversy.
 Sim's reply to Stephen, and Stephen's subsequent rebuttal, were published in The Comics Journal #266.

-Despite the description of his views and his reputation as a misogynist, Sim maintains that he is not one.
+Despite his reputation as a misogynist, Sim maintains that he is not one.
 In 2008, Sim sent out a self-written form letter to individuals who had sent him mail, detailing his disagreement with being called a misogynist and disenchantment with what he perceived as a dearth of support in refuting those claims to his character.
 Contending that society perceived misogynists as the "lowest, subhuman form of life in our society", he mentioned that few, if any, people had defended him, allowing him to be called "the lowest, subhuman form of life in our society with impunity."
 Sim's letter ended with an ultimatum, requesting that those who wished to receive his return correspondence reply with a letter or online posting and the statement, "I do not believe Dave Sim is a misogynist."
 All others were asked not to attempt to contact him again.

 Relationship with The Comics Journal

 The coverage of Sim's writings about feminism was not the only subject of Sim's conflict with The Comics Journal.
 He and Gary Groth, the Journals editor-in-chief, developed a combative relationship.
 In December 1979, the magazine published a review of the first dozen or so issues of Cerebus by Kim Thompson, who called Cerebus "a true heir to Carl Barks' duck stories".

 During a panel discussion at the 1999 San Diego Comic-Con the editorial staff of The Comics Journal indicted Sim in what Groth characterized as a "Nuremberg-style tribunal designed to bring to light the most deserving criminals who had over the past decade and longer besmirched the good name of the comics art and industry".
 Groth took issue with a 1992 speech Sim had given to Diamond Comic Distributors, which, at the time, was the exclusive distributor of most major U.S. comic book publishers.
-In his speech, Sim unabashedly advocated for the speculator boom occurring at the time, a position that Groth felt personified the worst aspects of capitalism and greed.
+In his speech, Sim advocated for the speculator boom occurring at the time, a position that Groth felt personified the worst aspects of capitalism and greed.